pybricks/pybricks-api/doc/api/signaltypes.rst

 maximum (100%).
 Specifics type of percentages are :ref:`relative distances
 <relativedistance>` or  :ref:`brightnesses <brightness>`.

-Another example is the sound :meth:`volume <.ev3brick.sound.beep>`, which ranges from 0% (silent) to 100% (loudest).
+Another example is the sound :meth:`volume <.builtins.Speaker.volume>`, which ranges from 0% (silent) to 100% (loudest).

 .. _brightness: